fabeet/guides/security/README.md

 ### Reporting

-When someone finds a possible security issue in our software, we encourage them to report it to our <security@thoughtbot.com> email address.
+When someone finds a possible security issue in our software, we encourage them to report it to our <ericgcc@fabeet.com> email address.

-When an email comes in through this channel, reply quickly with confirmation (and CC <security@thoughtbot.com> so others know that it has been handled) and the information for the thoughtbot PGP key, which is located at <https://thoughtbot.com/security>.

 ### Reviewing, Logging and Following Up